The name of this religious community shall be West Fork Unitarian Universalists.

 Fiscal Year.
 The fiscal year of the Church is from July 1 to June 30.

 Audit.
-The accounts of the Church, including all endowment funds, shall receive an outside financial review or limited audit each year by a certified public accountant chosen by the Board.
+Beginning with the church year after the membership reaches 30, the accounts of the Church, including all endowment funds, shall receive an outside financial review or limited audit each year by a certified public accountant chosen by the Board.
 The annual financial review or limited audit shall be available for Church members’ inspection.

 Execution of Instruments.
 Checks and other orders on the funds or credit of the church, and all contracts and instruments in writing by the church, shall be valid and binding upon the church only when executed by no fewer than two such officers as shall be designated and authorized by the Board.